Safety Tips: Lacrosse

 - Elbow and shoulder pads.
 These are almost always required in boys' lacrosse.
 They help protect the arms and upper body.
 For added protection, some players wear full arm guards or rib pads.

 - Cup.
-Boys usually are required to wear protective cups (and even when cups are optional, boys should wear them).
+Guys usually are required to wear protective cups (and even when cups are optional, guys should wear them).

 - Stick.
-Lacrosse sticks are different for boys and girls.
+Lacrosse sticks are different for guys and girls.
 In boys' lacrosse, the pocket of the stick is deeper, which helps a player to throw the ball faster.

 Goalies need this special gear: